 Service Dogs are in training for up to two years and accumulate many costs during that time including food, vet care, training equipment etc. My goal is to make Service Dogs as accessible as possible to people in need.

-If you would would like more information about Service Dogs and how you could have one, the first step of the process is sending me an e-mail with:
+If you would would like more information about Service Dogs and how I could help you please contact me.

 - Age and number of people living in your household